Jaw Reshaping after Tooth Loss or Extraction

 Alveoloplasty can address protruding bone tissue so that your denture or other tooth replacement solution will fit properly.

 When Is an Alveoloplasty Necessary?

 - Optimize the shape of your jawbone before placement of a complete or partial denture

 - Establish a healthy shape for your jawbone after an extraction to facilitate the healing process

 Essentially, the goal of reshaping your jaw is to make sure that whatever tooth replacement option you receive fits properly, without instability or discomfort.
 Often, Dr. Lifferth will perform an alveoloplasty during a tooth extraction to avoid the need for a second procedure later in your treatment process.

 The procedure differs depending on whether it occurs at the same time as a tooth extraction or as a stand-alone treatment.

 During Tooth Extraction

 When performed during a tooth extraction, alveoloplasty may make the surgery slightly longer and more complex, but should not significantly affect the healing process.
-Dr. Peers will administer anesthesia and sedation based on the number of teeth being removed.
+Dr. Lifferth will administer anesthesia and sedation based on the number of teeth being removed.
 Next, he will remove the targeted teeth.

-Before closing the extraction site, Dr. Peers will carefully evaluate the contours of the bone tissue around the socket.
+Before closing the extraction site, Dr. Lifferth will carefully evaluate the contours of the bone tissue around the socket.
 Based on what he sees, he may decide to perform an alveoloplasty to smooth the bone.
 Alveoloplasty is more commonly performed when multiple teeth are being extracted.